Veit Stoss: Early life and marriage

 His exact date of birth is unknown though it must have been shortly before 1450.
 Nothing about his life is known for certain before 1473 when he moved to Nuremberg in Franconia and married Barbara Hertz.
 Their eldest son Andreas was born there before 1477, when Stoss moved to Kraków, the royal capital of Poland, where he was commissioned to produce the enormous polychrome wooden Altar of Veit Stoss (Ołtarz Wita Stwosza) at St Mary's Church in Kraków.
+His son Stanisław who was born in Kraków the next year was also a sculptor.

+In Kraków (1477–1496)

-His son Stanisław was also a sculptor.
-Veit lived and worked in Kraków for the next twenty years.
+Veit lived and worked in Kraków for almost twenty years, from 1477–1496.
 His name is usually polonized as Wit Stwosz.

-In Kraków

 The altar in Kraków was completed in 1489, and was the largest triptych of its time.
 Like Stoss' other large works, it required a large workshop including specialized painters and gilders.
 Other important works from Stoss' period in Poland were the tomb of Casimir IV in Wawel Cathedral, the marble tomb of Zbigniew Oleśnicki in Gniezno, and the altar of Saint Stanislaus.
 The Polish court was more aware of Italian styles than Nuremberg patrons of that time, and some of Stoss' Polish work used Renaissance classical ornament.

 During World War II, on the order of Hans Frank – the Governor-General of that region of occupied Poland – the dismantled Altar was shipped to Nazi Germany around 1941.
 It was rediscovered in 1945 in Bavaria, hidden in the basement of the heavily bombed Nuremberg Castle.
 The High Altar underwent major restoration work in Poland and was put back in its place at the Basilica ten years later.